IBM/bamoe/examples/process-persistence/README.md

 These are the configurations of the resulting image.
 The `container` profile is used in tandem with a database profile like `postgresql` or `mssql` to pack related database dependencies and configurations.
 The resulting image is then used in a docker compose file to run all services including this example, database and any other database addon services together as containers.
 The docker compose files are located [here](docker-compose).
-The application can be started in container mode easily by using [this](docker-compose/startContainers.sh) script.
-More on using the script in the later sections.

 ---